Table of contents:

-Rapid naming refers to the speed with which the names of symbols (letters, numbers, colors, or pictured objects) can be retrieved from long-term memory.
-This process is often termed rapid automatized naming.
+Research on rapid naming, or rapid automatized naming began with the work of Denckla and Rudel.
+Rapid automatized naming (RAN) refers to the speed with which the names of symbols (letters, numbers, colors, or pictured objects) can be retrieved from long-term memory.

 - phonological awareness,